Emmett Idaho History:

 Emmett Cherry Festival

-Emmett has been holding the Cherry Festival since the 1930’s making it the longest running festival.
+Emmett has been holding the Cherry Festival since the 1930’s making it the longest-running festival.
 The Cherry Festival is held every year on the 2nd full week of June to celebrate the abundance of the valley.
-Festival events include: concerts, carnival, parade, as well as other community events.
-This is a family friendly event and admission is always free!
+Festival events include concerts, carnivals, parades, as well as other community events.
+This is a family-friendly event and admission is always free!

 Harvest Festival & Street Fair

 This event is held to celebrate the hard work of the community of Emmett growing and harvesting the area’s crops.
-Held in October every year, this is a free event featuring food vendors, arts & craft vendors and entertainment.
+Held in October every year, this is a free event featuring food vendors, arts & craft vendors, and entertainment.
 You will also find local orchards available for picking.
-Activities you might participate in are Pumpkin painting contest, Hayride & Pumpkin Decorating, Farmer’s Market, Zucchini Cook-Off & Biggest Zucchini Contest, and more!
+Activities you might participate in include the Pumpkin painting contest, Hayride & Pumpkin Decorating, Farmer’s Market, Zucchini Cook-Off & Biggest Zucchini Contest, and more!